difference between a virus and a bacteria

 Viruses reproduce by hijacking the DNA of the host organism and using it to create multiple copies of themselves.
 This process can lead to a range of symptoms depending on the type of virus, with some causing mild symptoms such as the common cold, while others can result in more severe symptoms such as COVID-19.

-See also difference between roth iras and traditional iras
+See also difference between a laptop and a notebook

 What is a Bacteria?